Jews mallow aka mlookhia recipe

 Jews mallow is a leafy green which when cooked, becomes a somewhat slimy soup/stew.
 Sounds unappetizing doesnt it?
 Like many other staples throughout any culture, this can be somewhat of an acquired taste.
 It is a very common dish in the average Middle Eastern household.
 Mlookhia is served with white rice and lemon wedges on the side.

 There are two different types of Mlookhia.
-The first type is a homogenous soup.
+The first type is a smoother soup-like consistency.
 (This is the one I am making in this recipe.)
 If you are making this type, you can buy the frozen mlookhia from any middle eastern grocery store.
 There are many brands of frozen Mlookhia (Ziyad, Zdan, Sultan and many more.)

 The second type is chunkier because you leave the Mlookhia leaves whole/ they are not already emulsified like they are in the frozen Mlookhia package.
 If you would like to make this type of chunky mlookhia, you should buy the dry leaves (also purchased at a Middle Eastern grocery.)